-Student Question: I’m confused about when I should take calcium supplements.
+I’m confused about when I should take calcium supplements.
 I read that calcium needs a strong acid in the stomach to be absorbed, but that it should be taken away from meals.
-I thought that the stomach was acid in the presence of food and alkaline when the stomach is empty?
+I thought that the stomach was acid in the presence of food and alkaline with the stomach is empty?

 I could see how this could be confusing, but keep in mind that the stomach is NEVER fully alkaline.
 It is always acidic, but most acidic during meals.
 The pH of the stomach outside of meals can be anywhere from 3.0 to 5.0, which is still exponentially more acidic than a pH of 7.0.
 Calcium will do fine and be well absorbed in a pH of 3.0 or slightly higher.

-When you start learning the Loweburg’s Calcium Tissue test on the Functional Evaluation, you’ll be able to ask the body’s innate intelligence if it even needs calcium.
+When you start learning the Lowenburg’s Calcium Tissue test on the Functional Clinical Assessment, you’ll be able to ask the body’s innate intelligence if it even needs calcium.
 If not, innate will indicate that it needs a co-factor to help the body better utilize this precious mineral.